ccdc-opensource/on-site-webcsd/README.md

 Recommended requirements for On-Site Lattice and WebCSD including Macromolecule Hub:
 400GB free hd space, 32GB ram, 8 core cpu.

-On-Site Lattice and WebCSD should work with any linux OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms:
+On-Site WebCSD should work with any Linux OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms.
+Note that these match the 2023.3 Desktop release.

-- Linux - Intel compatible, 64-bit:
-  - RedHat Enterprise 7.6 or higher, and 8
+ - RedHat Enterprise 7.6 or higher, 8 and 9
  - CentOS 7.6 or higher
-  - CentOS Stream 8
+ - Rocky Linux 8 and 9
  - Ubuntu LTS 20 and 22

+We will stop support of RedHat and CentOS 7 at the end of June, 2024, in line with their provider.

 ## In-house Database Configuration